spariev/mini_kanren/README.md

 ## An implemention of the MiniKanren relational programming DSL in Ruby

 <a href="http://minikanren.org/">MiniKanren</a> will make you think.
-It's a system designed to integrate with its host language.
-In this case, it allows you to construct logical programming bits inside your Ruby bobs.
+It's a DSLfor relational programming designed to integrate with its host language.
+In this case, it allows you to construct relational programming bits inside your Ruby bobs.

 ### Credits